kang-cao-corgi/coj/notes.md

 - [Mt25:34](https://www.blueletterbible.org/niv/mat/25/34/s_954034), [41](https://www.blueletterbible.org/niv/mat/25/41/s_954041)
 - [Rev21:1](https://www.blueletterbible.org/niv/rev/21/1/s_1188001)
 - [Jn3:13](https://www.blueletterbible.org/niv/jhn/3/13/s_1000013)
-- [Ge1:6-8](https://www.blueletterbible.org/niv/gen/1/6/s_1006) At the second day of creation, God did not see that it was good
+- [Ge1:6-8](https://www.blueletterbible.org/niv/gen/1/6/s_1006) At the second day of creation, God did not see that it was good.
+Because the universe will become hell eventually.

+the work has been done (devil's destroyed) &rarr; the era of grace continuing, giving men time/opporitunities to work on reward/salvation

 <!-- ### eschatology -->